espeak-ng/espeak-ng/docs/building.md

 be found in the [Adding or Improving a Language](add_language.md) documentation.

+If project settings are changed, you may need to force rebuilding all project, including already built files.
+To do this execute command:

+	make -B

 #### Cross Compilation

 Because the eSpeak NG build process uses the built program to compile the